 The French use Euros which is largely coined base.
 Sure you will get 20, 50, or even 100 Euro bills to start, but the first time you buy something you will get back a handful of coins!

-(Note: try NOT to get those 50 and 100 note bills, no one can really make change for them!).
+(Note: try NOT to get those 50 and 100-note bills, no one can really make change for them!
+Nor do they want to).

 I recommend a coin purse with 2 sides, one for your 1-and-2 Euro coins (even the 50 centimes) along with your bills and one for the 1, 2, 5, 10, and 20 centimes coins.